fkhl/CS412-Fall-2024-Term-Project/README.md

+## Methodology

+We have two files in this repository to represent two different approaches we took.
+Both of the files are our project submission.

+For this project, we tried to improve the base code given to us.
+In the base code, tf_idf was used for prompt matching.
+In our implementation, we've used embedded word models (word2vec in our case) for that.
+We used embedded word model as we thought it was more suitable as the model would match the prompt to the most similar question.

+We also used two different models, XGBoost and random forest and linear regression with Lasso regression.
+The base code uses decision trees, so we decided to use models with a similar idea.

 ## 1 - Prompt matching with questions
 Instead of term frequency–inverse document frequency (tf-idf) we use word2vec for feature extraction.
 #### 1.1.